yousong/build-scripts/README.md

 	expected.

 - Scripts are executed with `/bin/sh -e`.

-- Install to a local temporary directory then merge to target.
+- Try to be reentrant.

-		cp -aT _tmux-install/ ~/.usr/
+- Use abs path in scripts.